b-sct/web/SQLi/README.md

 ```

 # Data exfiltration
-some of the queries I like to run in order to enumerate the databse further are:
+some of the queries I like to run in order to enumerate the database contents further

 Oracle
 ```